 You can launch the Streams console from the Streaming Analytics instance, and submit applications to your instance from the console.
 You may also explore, monitor, and control your running applications from the console.
 To access the Streams Console, perform the following steps:

-- Bring up the Streaming Analytics service dashboard by clicking on the tile in the Bluemix web portal associated with your instance.
+- Bring up the Streaming Analytics service dashboard by clicking on the tile in the IBM Cloud web portal associated with your instance.

 - Click on the LAUNCH button to launch the Streams console.

 This version of the Streams Console is specifically tailored for the Cloud environment.
-Instead of showing all information about a Streams domain, this Streams Console will only show information related to your instance.
 The Application Dashboard view gives you an overview of your Streams instance.
 It shows a summary of all of the jobs and PEs that are running on the instance.
-From the dashboard, you can see the load average of the hosts that are assigned to your instance.
-You can monitor various metrics like CPU and memory from here.
+From the dashboard, you can see status and performance information, live application graphs, tuples rates, and a wide variety of other information about your instance and applications.

 Below is the initial view of the Streams Console, just as it would appear after you launch it from the service dashboard for your new instance.

 The Streams Console can be used to submit a Streams application to your instance in the cloud.
-Select the “play” icon from the top menu bar and then select Submit Job.
+Select the “play” icon from the top menu bar to submit a job.

 When submitting a job, you are prompted to identify a Streams Application Bundle (.sab file) to upload and submit to your Streams instance.
 Below, a .sab file is chosen for an application that was developed locally on a laptop using the Streams Quick Start Edition.
-(The Streaming Analytics service in Bluemix requires you to develop your Streams application in Streams environment outside of Bluemix.
+(The Streaming Analytics service requires you to develop your Streams application in a Streams environment.
 If you don’t already have a Streams environment where you can develop and test applications, the Streams Quick Start Edition provides a full Streams environment, free-of-charge.
 See the Streaming Analytics Development Guide for instructions on downloading and setting up the Streams Quick Start Edition.)

 After identifying the Streams Application Bundle, click Configure.

-On the next page, specify any submission time parameters or other submission information as required by your Streams application.
+On the next page, specify any submission time parameters required by your application or any other submission configuration information.
 Click Submit to deploy the application to your Streams instance.

 In addition to submitting applications, the console can be used to explore and manage your applications.
 For example, the Streams graph for the instance in the cloud is shown below, displaying the live status of the application in the form of a flow graph.